ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-markdown-live-preview.md

 ## Solution

 In this example, we implement the directive with the [Showdown](https://github.com/coreyti/showdown) library which is a popular markdown interpreter.

 We create a directive 'markdownPreview' which has an isolated scope and takes a model as input attribute.
 As we create a new tag `<markdown-preview>`, we have to restrict it to element (E).

-In the link function we're watching for a change of the model attribute and convert the markdown input to a html output.
-The result is pasted into the elements inner html.
+In the link function, we're watching for a change of the model attribute and convert the markdown input to an html output.
+The result is pasted into the elements' inner html.

 <<(code/directives-markdown-live-preview/application.js)